 Solving this equation leaves this 20V compact drill with a max torque of 336 in-lbs.

 What if we know the speed and torque of a drill and would like to know the Unit Watts Out?
 We can do that, too.
-Check out this DeWalt 20V Max XR drill that spins at 575 RPM with 490 in-lbs of torque in high torque mode.
+Let’s consider a DeWalt 20V Max XR drill that spins at 575 RPM with 490 in-lbs of torque (in high mode/speed).

 - 575 (RPM) x 490 (inch-pounds) / 560 = Unit Watts Out